software-mansion/radon-ide/packages/docs/docs/troubleshooting.md

 ### -sec-num- Accessing extension logs

-In order to access React Native IDE extension logs you need to open "Output Panel" with the default shortcut ⇧⌘U or by using a command named "Developer: Show Logs..." from the command palette.
+In order to access Radon IDE extension logs you need to open "Output Panel" with the default shortcut ⇧⌘U or by using a command named "Developer: Show Logs..." from the command palette.
 On the "Output Panel", select "React Native IDE" as the source.
 In order to share the logs with others you can use "Open Output in Editor" option available from the Output Panel toolbar.